 Consider this: The reputation of All India Institute of Medical Sciences (AIIMS), New Delhi, regarded a premier institute for thousands of medical and health care professionals, students and researchers, has been tarnished by a deadly dengue outbreak.
-How ironic it may sound, the sprawling premise, cramped with quarters and not far from an active but stagnant drain, actually serves as a haven for mosquitoes and other disease carrying vectors.
+How ironic it may sound, the sprawling premise, cramped with quarters and not far from an active but stagnant drain, actually serves as a haven for mosquitoes and other disease-carrying vectors.
 The sudden death of a student of AIIMS, suffering from Dengue, a viral fever, came as a jolt to already complacent inmates and otherwise careless Delhites.
 It is impossible to believe that this incident happened at one of the best hospitals situated in the capital of India.

-Dengue fever has symptoms like high fever, headache, joint-pain and usually subsides in 3 to 5 days.
+Dengue fever has symptoms like high fever, headache, joint pain and usually subsides in 3 to 5 days.
 But it can turn into fatal leading to conditions like Dengue Haemorrhagic Fever (DHF) & Dengue Shock Syndrome (DSS) if proper treatment is not given in time.
 The most severe form of dengue is DSS in which the patients may die within 12-24 hours of getting bitten.
-With a high mortality rate, patient’s condition goes through phases of bleeding, low platelet count and low blood pressure.
+With a high mortality rate, the patient’s condition goes through phases of bleeding, low platelet count and low blood pressure.
 Without any vaccine till date, preventive measures are the only way to control the spread.

 By Oct.
 20, 3407 dengue cases had been reported with 47 deaths in India.
 Delhi alone had 1029 cases with the 23 fatalities.
 After nine days, (Oct.
 29), 172 fresh cases of dengue were reported nationwide.
 The latest update from the Health Ministry indicated (as of Nov.4) 9453 cases and 157 deaths as a whole including Delhi.
 Delhi has 79 new dengue cases with the death toll reaching to 54.
-Apart from Delhi, the States affected by the dengue virus are Rajasthan with highest 1224 cases, followed by Punjab with 922 cases and West Bengal with 864 reported cases.
-Other affected states are Kerala, Uttar Pradesh, Maharashtra, Gujarat, Haryana, Tamil Nadu, Andhra Pradesh and Karnataka.
+Apart from Delhi, the States affected by the dengue virus are Rajasthan with the highest 1224 cases, followed by Punjab with 922 cases and West Bengal with 864 reported cases.
+Other affected states are Kerala, Uttar Pradesh, Maharashtra, Gujarat, Haryana, Tamil Nadu, Andhra Pradesh, and Karnataka.

 These statistics notwithstanding, the major questions arise here: who is responsible for this situation and who is the actual culprit (except the vectors) for these epidemics?

 When the blame game starts fading, introspections do its rounds in the political corridors in Delhi.
 Prime Minister Manmohan Singh has reportedly instructed the Union Health Ministry to transform its disease surveillance programme into an early warning system on epidemics.
-Singh also said the Integrated Disease Surveillance Programme (IDSP) should be made accountable for any failure in prediction of outbreaks.
+Singh also said the Integrated Disease Surveillance Programme (IDSP) should be made accountable for any failure in the prediction of outbreaks.

 In a similar vein, Delhi High Court rapped the state government, Municipal Corporation to explain the criteria to declare any disease as an epidemic.
-Coming down heavily 0on the Government, it said “Despite the fact that the death toll is on the rise, the government has not woken up as yet."
+Coming down heavily 0on the Government, it said: “Despite the fact that the death toll is on the rise, the government has not woken up as yet."

 Anguished High Court asked a pertinent question to the Delhi government.
-"Are you waiting for few more death cases to declare Dengue as epidemic?"
+"Are you waiting for few more death cases to declare Dengue as an epidemic?"
 It says a lot!